nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **_CSV (Comma-separated values)_** : A text file format that uses commas to separate values, and newlines to separate records.
 - **_GUI (Graphical User Interface)_** : The part of the application that users interact with, which includes graphical components like command boxes and task lists.
 - **_NUS Club Administrator_** : An NUS club admin user responsible for managing contacts of students, companies, etc.
+<a name="parameter-like-sequence"></a>
+- **_Parameter-like Sequence_**: A combination of a forward slash (/) and a single character that resembles the prefixes used in commands (e.g., n/, p/, e/).
+These are used to specify input fields in commands and should not appear in any text fields.
 - **_Relative Path_** : A file path that is relative to the current working directory of the user or application.
 - **_Student ID_** : The student ID associated with each student in NUS.
 It has the format AxxxxxxxX (e.g. A0123456Z).
 - **_Tag_** : A keyword or label associated with a contact that allows for easy grouping and filtering.